rollokb/jsonapi-serializers/README.md

 ## BaseProxyRelationField/HyperlinkedProxyRelationalField

-Is a field which allows you to wrap individual fields in arbitary JSON while staying writable.
+Is a field which allows you to wrap individual fields in arbitrary JSON while staying writable.

     class ChoiceField(JSONAPIRelationField):
         def build_links(self):